Did you ever wonder, how a RFM12 module "sees" its RF-environment ?

 No other RF-measurements than with the device described on this page were made to verify these

-(It is possible to read out a center frequency of 434.0025MHz, when the transmitter is tuned to 434MHz - at the default scan step-size of
+(It is possible to read out a center frequency of 434.0025MHz, if the transmitter is tuned to 434MHz - at the default scan step-size of

 5 * fres (= 5 * 2,5kHz = 12,5kHz for a 433MHz band module)).